minhnhatvt/MaskRCNN-VOC2012/README.md

 ```
 python main_4stage.py train --dataset=data/sbd --model=imagenet
 ```
+The training schedule, learning rate, and other hyperparameters should be set in `mrcnn/config.py`.

 ## Evaluating
 You can also run the validation on the sbd_val subset by command:
 ```